Techoplite/Doe-s-Pizza/README.md

 ## Currently busy...
-- Writing test with Cypress (I am learning this library now)
+- Writing tests with Cypress (I am learning this library now)

 ## Next to come
 - Optimise landing page background loading (will have to make it a next/image element with priority set to 'true' rather than using CSS)